C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/multilingo-resources/campaign-brief.md

 linkTitle: "Multilingual resources"
 type: docs
 hide_feedback: true
+description: "How can we motivate non english speakers to learn and grow Cardano ecosystem in the next 3-6 months?"
 ---
 How can we motivate non english speakers to learn and grow Cardano ecosystem in the next 3-6 months?